 - a programme of coaching or mentoring sessions

-- acquiring and learning a new software package
+- acquiring and learning new software or hardware packages

-We are looking for applicants who have a clear idea of the activity they would like to undertake and who will be able to pay for both the activity and their own time with the award.
+We are looking for applicants who have a clear idea of the activity or support they would like to access, what difference this will make and who will be able to pay for both the activity and their own time with the Award.
+There is no requirement to complete a new work or have a performance date secured.
+Activity can be in-person (following government guidelines) or online.

-Decisions will be made and awards will be granted by members of the Sound and Music team and in line with our Fair Access Principles.
+Decisions will be made and Awards will be granted by an external panellist and members of the Sound and Music team and in line with our Fair Access Principles.

 The same criteria will be used to review all applications: